kiba/Writings/fac/chp25_interlude_mechatron_machines.md

 ## **Category: Warfare**

-* **Doom Buggy** - The first autonomous ground unit, developed using the original "car" blueprint, making it the first ground component of the Mechatron military.
-Otherwise, it is impossible for Mechatron to contest territory beyond its base and core territory.
+* **Doom Buggy** - The first autonomous ground unit of the Mechatron military, developed using the original "car" blueprint.
+Without this vehicle, it is impossible for Mechatron to contest territory beyond its base and core territory, and ultimately to access the Stargate, leading to Remnant.
 The original autonomous blueprint was a hacked together prototype that works well enough.
-Since then, much of the space intended for humans was removed and the buggy was instead packed with everything else, cumulating in the MK Three Doom Buggy, which is capable of equpping shield, standard sensor package, scouting drone, weapon and utility loadout package.
+Since then, much of the space intended for humans was removed and the buggy was instead packed with everything else, cumulating in the MK Three Doom Buggy, which support for modules.
+It can equip everything from shield, standard sensor package, scouting drone, to weapons.

-* **Shiftcycle** - The first transforming autonomous ground unit that can transform from a motorcycle into a four legged body plan.
+* **Shiftcycle** - The first transforming autonomous ground unit that can transform from a motorcycle into a four legged body plan, resembling a cheetah.
 It was almost canned by the ruling royals for being too complicated, unreliable, and too difficult to maintain and manufacture.
 The machine's mobility on the battlefield allowed Mechatron to contest area where previously only legged infantry could, as well as being speedy as wheeled units when necessary.
 The design opened the way for more transforming Mechatron designs.

 * **Light Infantry Bot** or **LIB** - Utilized exoskeleton as a base, a humanoid design is built.
 The humanoid robot proved to be the workhorse of ground units, taking the exact same role of infantry in seizing and controlling territory, as well being capable of operating weapons and technologies intended for humans.